tkhobbes/newbooksdb/README.md

 Quick search and search use search_cop.
 Search is scoped for book titles, book original titles.

+#### Flash Messages

+Moving away from noty and used turbo - as described in this video: https://youtu.be/gk_qDsKMIrM

 #### Presenter Pattern

 Moving away from helpers and use the patterns described in this article.